watson28/warehouse/README.md

 docker-compose up
 ```

-This will instance a Postgres DB and a Django web api.
+Docker-compose will instance a Postgres DB and a Django web API.

 ## How to use it
-The django project provides the following Web API endpoints to manage the warehouse:
+The Django project provides the following Web API endpoints to manage the warehouse:

 | URL                             | HTTP method | description |
 | ------------------------------- | ----------- | ----------- |